Staying dry brings peace of mind, allowing you to fully enjoy your ride. We give you some helpful tips.

 Thankfully, there is an affordable and dependable fix available and it’s called a dry bag.
 This is basically a single compartment, sack-like bag that uses a roll-top closure.
 It works quite simply and you have to roll the top opening a minimum of three times and then use the snap-fit claps at either end to clip it shut.
 Rubber-welded or taped seams on the inside ensure that the bag stays watertight no matter the conditions or duration of exposure.

 These bags come in different sizes and you want to find one that can fit into your existing backpack.
-There are a number of options available for around Rs 1,000 and I recently bought the Rs 1,250 Quipco AquaShield 20l dry bag.
+There are a number of options available for around Rs 1,000 and I bought the Rs 1,250 Quipco AquaShield 20l dry bag.
 This is admittedly larger than required for daily use, but it allows the flexibility to pack an overnight change of clothes as well.
-We’ll have a full review out on this soon.
+You can read the full review of the Quipco AquaShield 20l dry bag, here.

 If it’s just your phone that you’re worried about, there are plenty of clear waterproof cases out there that allow usage of the screen and camera in the rain.
 In my experience, it’s a good idea to avoid the cheap unbranded ones with plastic closures available online as these are prone to breaking.
 Once again, the best way to go is to find something with a roll-top closure.